TriumphCoding/Adelphia/Design/CharacterCreationNotes.md

 Fury: Increase STR, INT, DEX, SKL, SPD, CON, WIS by 10%/20%/30%, but you take 10%/20%/30% of your total HP in damage after each combat you participate in.
 This damage can't kill you, leaving you at 1HP.

-Deathblow: If you initiate an attack, grants you 10%/20%/30% of your level increased STR and INT.

-Quickblow: If you initiate an attack, grants you 10%/20%/30% of your level increased DEX and SPD.

-Empowered Strike:
+Empowered Strike: Increase STR, INT, DEX, SKL, SPD, CON, WIS by 10%/20%/30% of your level when you declare an attack on your turn.
+Only increase one at a time.
+You may take this skill multiple times, but it applies to a different stat each time.